jamunjar-logo

 Why Metabolism Can Feel Slower After 30

 The most important change is usually not a dramatic drop in calorie burning.
 Instead, people gradually lose lean tissue if they do not actively protect it.
-Sarcopenia — the age-related loss of skeletal muscle mass and function — is strongly linked to reduced resting metabolic rate because muscle is metabolically active tissue.
-Less muscle can mean fewer calories burned at rest, lower strength, and less resilience during weight-loss attempts.
-It can also create particular difficulties with weight loss for women over 30.
+Sarcopenia — the age-related loss of skeletal muscle mass and function — is strongly linked to reduced resting metabolic rate because muscle is metabolically active tissue.23 Less muscle can mean fewer calories burned at rest, lower strength, and less resilience during weight-loss attempts — which is exactly why strength training, covered in our dedicated guide on muscle strength training for metabolic health, is the single highest-leverage intervention in this article.

 A Small Change in Habit Can Have a Big Effect

 A second factor is daily movement.
 Even small reductions in non-exercise activity thermogenesis — walking, standing, household movement, and general fidgeting — can lower total energy expenditure over time.
 People often do not notice this shift because it happens gradually.
-A third factor is metabolic adaptation: when calorie intake falls sharply, energy expenditure may decline more than expected from body-weight loss alone.
-That is one reason crash diets often backfire, and why sustainable plans consistently outperform punishment-style dieting.
+A third factor is metabolic adaptation: when calorie intake falls sharply, energy expenditure may decline more than expected from body-weight loss alone.6 That is one reason crash diets often backfire.
+This article focuses specifically on the age-related side of that picture — if your weight has stalled despite consistent effort regardless of age, our guide on why you might not be losing weight despite diet and exercise covers the broader set of plateau causes.

 Real-World Example